Hi, I'm Simran.

 how I got here.

-I spent the last four years at SeatGeek in Revenue Operations, working closely with Product, Engineering, Payments, and Risk teams.
+I spent over three years at SeatGeek in Revenue Operations, working closely with Product, Engineering, Payments, and Risk teams.
 The part I enjoyed most was never really written into the job description.
 I liked finding friction points, understanding why users were getting stuck, and helping make things work a little better behind the scenes.

 Along the way, I led projects that reduced chargebacks by 30% and helped recover more than $8M in revenue.
 But more importantly, I realised the work I was most drawn to was product.